 So what kind of things would you like to see in Shibuya?

 • The 109 Building: chock full of boutiques dealing in miniskirts, patterned stockings, and All Things Young, Japanese & Female.

-• Men’s 109: home to all the great brands that Japanese motorcycle dudes and guys who work in host clubs love.
+• Magnet by 109: The men’s version of the 109 store is home to all the great brands that Japanese motorcycle dudes and guys who work in host clubs love.
 There’s even a store that sells rhinestone-encrusted car accessories that’ll turn your ride into a total blingmobile!
 If we get hungry, we can stop at the Hoshino Cafe on the second floor for the Godzilla of Pancakes.

 • Tokyu Hands: This is a must-see.
-It’s six floors of everything, including: beer brewing labware, face-shrinking masks, mankiller bubble bath, obscure Japanese kitchen tools, snake venom facial treatments, electronic chanting monks, extreme manscaping products, and more!
+It’s six floors of everything, including: beer brewing labware, face-shrinking masks, obscure Japanese kitchen tools, snake venom facial treatments, electronic chanting monks, extreme manscaping products, and more!
 We’ll start at the top and spiral down.

 • Don Kihote: A racier and cheaper version of Loft and Tokyu Hands, Don Kihote serves up wacky surprises around every corner.
 It’s the go-to store for cheap costumes, pillows that look like boobs, fake eyelashes, cheap electronics, and strange sandwiches.

 • Hikarie: The 6th and 7th floors of this highrise mall next to Shibuya Station are filled with all kinds of restaurants, including one that serves beer slushies in the summertime.

 Now that we’re all shopped out, we’d better stop for some refreshment.
 How about the Butler Cafe, where handsome young foreign men in tie and tails will serve us tea and treat us like the royalty we are, tiara and all?